yig/GMU-CS425/README.md

 * 2023-09-10: Mention releasing the render pass encoder.
 * 2023-09-10: Mentioned `stb_truetype.h` for text rendering.
 * 2023-09-11: Calling `wgpuBindGroupLayoutRelease()` when binding data to sprite drawing.
 Mention releasing layout objects when creating the pipeline.
+* 2023-09-11: Switched back to automatic pipeline layout to avoid discussing RAII.
+Mention RAII in a few places.
+Release shader module.
+Added a gotchas section with zero initialization and the explicit pipeline layout.
+Added sub-sub-sub-headings for checking upload.